scipy/scipy/doc/source/tutorial/stats.rst

     >>> from scipy.stats import mgc

-First, let's create a custom plotting function that computes MGC and outputs to the user the test statistic, p-value, other useful data:
+First, let's create a custom plotting function that computes MGC and outputs to the user the test statistic:

     >>> def compute_mgc(x, y):
     ...     """Compute MGC"""